OajMeredith23/Oajmeredith23/README.md

 🎓  I've just graduated with a BA(Hons) degree in UX/UI from Ravensbourne University London.

-🦖 ~~I'm looking for work~~ I will be working as a front-end developer ~~either remote or in/around London~~ at The Natural History Museum.
+🦖 I ~~am looking for work~~ will be working as a front-end developer ~~either remote or in/around London~~ at The Natural History Museum.

 ✍️  I believe in idea-first learning.
 Not learning technology for the sake of itself, but to build cool stuff.
 This means being adaptable, flexible, and knowing how to learn quickly!